pawel2000pl/SeedSorter/README.md

 # Seed sorter
 Program for sorting bean seeds

-Warning: This software is for embedded use only!
+Warning: This software is for embedded system (Raspberry Pi 4) use only!

 How to run first time: